 Fireworks are captivating, especially from a photography perspective.
-But even a captivating subject can become mundane over time.
+However, even a captivating subject can become mundane to photograph over time.

-The local fireworks show happens annually during the summer and attending has become our family tradition.
-This is not a New York City East River-scale fireworks show, but it is well done, is relatively low effort to attend and is very easy to photograph.
-After photographing the show over many years, I've grown somewhat bored with the same-old imagery and have been looking for something different.
+The local fireworks show happens annually during the summer, and attending this show has become our family tradition.
+We are not talking about a New York City East River-grade fireworks show, but the local launch is well done, requires relatively low effort to attend, and is very easy to photograph.
+After photographing the show over many years, I've grown bored with the same-old imagery and have a growing desire for something different.
 While I have a great unobstructed view from a close distance, the area is void of additional subject matter to include in these shots.

-A technique that is showing some popularity right now is to utilize manual focus ring adjustment during exposure to change the appearance of the fireworks.
+A technique utilizing manual focus ring adjustment during exposure to change the appearance of the fireworks holds the key to something different in the results.
 When in focus, fireworks blasts appear as thin lines arcing through the frame during long (bulb) exposures.
 When out of focus, those lines become thick.
 If you rack focus during the exposure, those lines can be made to vary in thickness.

 Go from out of focus to in focus to create a many-faceted star-like subject as shown above.
 Do the opposite and the narrow lines grow thick as they expand:

-A key to long exposure photography is visualization and this technique will exercise your brain in this regard.
-But, there are no rules and the technique is not hard to try.
+A key to long exposure photography is visualization, and this technique will exercise your brain in this regard.
+That said, there are no rules, and this technique is easy to try.

 Before the shoot, establish the ideal infinity sharp focus distance mark in the focus distance window or using the distances printed on the lens.
 Note that this may not be at the full rotation extent of your focus ring and the subject may become blurred at focus distance longer.
 This is true even though fireworks photographed at a safe distance would be considered at infinity.
 Remember the ideal setting and have a small, dim (to not bother others nearby) flashlight handy to allow re-establishing of sharp focus.
-As Tony suggested, Follow Focus device (even an inexpensive model) can work great for this purpose as long as the slected model cannot be rotated beyond set stop points (or care is taken to avoid this).
+A Follow Focus device (even an inexpensive model) can work great for this purpose as long as the selected lens model's focus ring cannot be rotated beyond set stop points (or care is taken to avoid this).

 The rate of focus adjustment also plays a role in the final shape of the blurs.